My 10 Favorite Books

 1. To Kill a Mockingbird by Harper Lee

-I know it’s probably cliché to include this, but it truly is one of my favorite, if not my favorite book.
-It’s what made me want to be a lawyer.
+I know it’s probably cliché to include this, but it truly is one of my favorites.
 For those you who haven’t read it, it has some tough, ugly lessons to be learned.
-The book follows 10-year-old narrator, Scout, her brother Jem, and her lawyer dad, Atticus, in the small Alabama town they live in.
-It becomes a definitive commentary on racism, righteousness, and coming of age with compelling characters and a setting anyone raised in the South can recognize.
+The book follows 10-year-old narrator, Scout, her brother Jem, and her lawyer dad, Atticus, in the small Alabama town where they live.
+It became the definitive commentary on racism, righteousness, and coming of age with a setting anyone raised in the South can recognize.
 Read it without any preconceived notions and just enjoy it for what it is…a beautiful novel that will stay with you long after you finish reading it.

 2. The Pelican Brief by John Grisham

-The first Grisham book I ever read, it appealed to because the protagonist is a female law school student.
-It doesn’t hurt that he’s a master of plot development.
-This is a story about using the skills you learn in law school for one of the best reasons possible.
+The first Grisham book I ever read, it appealed to because the protagonist is a female law school student., and it doesn’t hurt that he’s a master of plot development.
+This is a story about using the skills you learn in law school for one of the best reasons possible, to protect the most vulnerable.
 It’s well written, suspenseful, and like most of Grisham’s novels, infinitely readable.

 3. The Blooding by Joseph Wambaugh

 This is the true story of a serial rapist and murderer preying on young women in a small English town and the investigation surrounding his ultimate capture.
 Wambaugh is a former police officer and takes the reader through an authentic experience of seeing law enforcement use DNA fingerprinting to solve a criminal case for the very first time.
-Told in a compelling, fictional tone, you’ll fly through this fascinating book.
+Told in a fictional tone, you’ll fly through this fascinating book, and then start immediately searching for more of Wambaugh’s work.

 4. Interview with the Vampire by Anne Rice

 I read Interview with the Vampire, the first of Rice’s Vampire Chronicles, not long after it was published, and even though she followed it with several sequels, it remains my favorite.
-As the title suggests, the life of 200-year-old vampire, Louis, is recounted to an interviewer (not identified in this book, but named in subsequent volumes), and the vampire who created him, Lestat.
-It’s visually rich and engrossing, and you’ll be just a little bit enamored of all of them by the time you’re done.
+As the title suggests, the lives of 200-year-old vampire, Louis, and the vampire who created him, Lestat, are recounted to an interviewer (not identified in this book, but named in subsequent volumes).
+It’s visually rich and engrossing, completely compelling, and you’ll be just a little bit enamored of all of them by the time you’re done.

 5. Walking Across Egypt by Clyde Edgerton